-Based on public filings, as of March 16, 2016, the following people beneficially own, directly or indirectly, or exercise control or direction over more than ten percent (10%) of the issued and outstanding common shares of Melcor.
+Based on public filings, as of March 15, 2017, the following people beneficially own, directly or indirectly, or exercise control or direction over more than ten percent (10%) of the issued and outstanding common shares of Melcor.

+% of Outstanding

+Number of Common Common Shares

-Name of Shareholder Number of Common Shares Beneficially Owned % of Outstanding Common Shares Beneficially Owned or Controlled Melton Holdings Ltd. 15,688,347 47.20%
+Name of Shares Beneficially Beneficially Owned

+Shareholder Owned or Controlled

+Melton Holdings Ltd. 15,688,347 47%

+1 Na Timethu C. Malter and Mr. Andrew I. Malter to esther service